Q: What is the Torpedo Project?

 Q: Will this project impact the residents of the Van Hook fishing village?

 A: There are very few permanent residents in the fishing village, with the highest occupancy occurring during the summer months.
 The Torpedo Multi-Well Pad Site meets all regulatory requirements for setbacks from residential housing.
 The drilling and completion operations associated with this project will be temporary and will have minimal impact on the surrounding area.
 In order to reduce air emissions and attenuate noise from drilling operations, Slawson will utilize drilling rigs powered by electricity, rather than diesel engines.
-Additionally, the Multi-Well Pad Site will be surrounded by a 32-foot tall sound wall to further mitigate noise from drilling and completion operations.

 Q: Will these be the closest oil and gas wells to Lake Sakakawea?